PelagicCreatures/sargasso/README.md

 Your Sargasso subclasses subscribe to event feeds to be notified of events.

-Methods to override as needed
+Methods to override as needed:

 | method | description | notes |
 | --- | --- |
 | constructor(element, options) | subscribe to services | options ```{